bowman2001/perplexdoc/content/doc/enhancing/image/syntax/index.md

 Parameters for fenced code blocks are added together with their special attributes (&rightarrow; [code page](/doc/basic/code)).

-## Additional image parameters
+## Additional parameters

-Preprocessing
-`anchor`, `rotate`, `ratio`, `zoom`
-: We can manipulate images to some extent:

-  - Zooming and rotating are self-explanatory.

-  - The desired ratio of an image is given as the decimal fraction between the width and the height proportions.
-For example: {$3:2 = 1.5} .

-  - When we zoom in or change the ratio the image gets cropped.
-The selected area of the image is usually determined by a "smart" algorithm (the default setting).
-To manually choose the area we set the anchor to one of the nine available areas.
+Many parameters apply to all kinds of images.
+And there are some especially for normal raster images and some for symbolic images.

+### General options

 Layout
-`attr`, `attrlink`, `caption`, `class`, `posh`, `posv`, `width` : We can change the size and the place of an image and add a rich caption:
+`width`, `posh`, `posv`, `caption`, `attr`, `attrlink`, `box`, `class` : We can change the size and the place of an image and add a rich caption:

-  - The size of an image is determined by its width parameter.
+  - The size of an image is determined by the **width** parameter.

   - The horizontal position can be changed with `posh`.
 The vertical position parameter `posv` only adds some space for embedded images in the middle of a text block.

-  - Besides the caption text, we can also place an attribution with a link in the image caption.
+  - Besides the **caption** text, we can also place an attribution with a link in the image caption.

+  - We can embed an image in a **box**.
+The default is a weak small shadow which is nearly invisible for many images.

-  - In case we want to apply a special styling to an image, we can add a CSS class.
+  - In case we want to apply a special styling to an image, we can add a custom CSS **class**.

 Other properties
 `alt`, `link`, `rel`